FVO: Fast Visual Odometry with Transformers: Experiments

+\boldparagraph{Architecture is the key determinant of backbone performance.} \textbf{Backbone ablation.} In \cref{tab:ablation_backbone}, we compare features from various pre-trained encoders, all based on the ViT-Large architecture with approximately 300M parameters.
+Notably, the $\text{CroCoV2}_{\text{DUSt3R}}$ encoder with matching-focused architecture trained within the DUSt3R~\cite{wang2024dust3r} framework substantially outperforms the $\text{DINOv2}_{\text{VGGT}}$ backbone, despite the latter being trained on comparable data scales and similar tasks~\cite{wang2025vggt}.
+This performance gap indicates that the backbone architecture is the primary driver of pose accuracy in our method.

-\boldparagraph{\ours exhibits robust scaling behavior.} \cref{fig:ablation_scaling} illustrates how \ours scales with respect to training data size and model capacity. \ours shows consistent performance improvements with both increased training data and a larger number of trainable parameters.
+\boldparagraph{\ours exhibits robust scaling behavior.} We study how \ours scales with respect to training data~\cref{fig:ablation_data_scaling} size and model capacity~\cref{fig:ablation_param_scaling}. \ours shows consistent performance improvements on the ScanNet test set with both increased training data and a larger number of trainable parameters.
 Due to computational limits, we cap the number of decoder layers at 12.
-We analyze the scaling behavior with respect to encoder size and number of input views in the Supplementary Material.

-\boldparagraph{Pre-training data is the key determinant of backbone performance.} We compare features extracted from various pre-trained backbones in \cref{tab:ablation_backbone}.
-While DINOv2~\citep{oquab2024dinov2} and CroCoV2~\citep{philippe2022croco} yield comparable results, the CroCoV2 encoder trained within the Dust3R~\citep{wang2024dust3r} framework that uses geometry-focused 3D data - achieves substantially better performance (i.e., approximately $2\times$ lower error across all metrics).
-These results suggest that the quality and relevance of pre-training data, rather than backbone architecture, are critical for learning effective features in visual odometry.